xiaoxianyu-office/mm/drops/DropTables.md

 Drop Tables are stored in their own respective configuration-files located in \/MythicMobs\/DropTables.
 They have the advantage of being able to utilize [Conditions](/Skills/conditions) and various other special options, and can be shared by multiple mobs without the need of duplicating it.

+You can make any number of files in the DropTables folder, and they can be named anything you like as long as the file ends in `.yml`.

 Drop Tables can be nested - a Drop Table can contain multiple other Drop Tables.
 ```yaml
 internal_mobname: